-Emission standards for new heavy-duty truck and bus engines are based on the European standards.
-Regulation GB 17691-2005 specifies the emission limits for China III-V stages, which are based on Euro III-V, respectively.
+With a few exceptions, emission standards for new heavy-duty truck and bus engines are based on the European standards.
+The legislation for China III-V stages—which are based on Euro III-V, respectively—was adopted in 2005 .
 The emission limits are shown in Table 1.

 |China III||ESC + ELR||2.1||0.66||-||5.0||0.10/0.13†||0.8|